danitos97/calendar/README.md

 # Calendar

-Html5 calendar that looks like the default on windows 10.

-Made with vanilla javascript and css
+Html5 calendar made with vanilla javascript and css.

 ## Installation